HCanber/assemblyscript-ts-template/README.md

 #### Build: Assembyscript

-To build the assemblyscript folder, execute one of the following:
+To build the AssemblyScript folder, execute one of the following:

 ```sh
 yarn asbuild